Distracted Driving Auto Accident Lawyers in Los Angeles

-In 2013, 3,154 people were killed in distraction-related crashes, and about 424,000 people were injured in crashes involving a distracted driver (according to 2013 U.S. Cell Phone and Driving Statistics).
-Moreover, 10 percent of all drivers ages 15 to 19 involved in fatal accidents were reported to be distracted at the time of the crash.
+In 2013, 3,154 people were killed in distraction-related auto crashes, and another 424,000 people were injured in crashes involving a distracted driver (according to 2013 U.S. Cell Phone and Driving Statistics).
+Moreover, 10 percent of all drivers aged 15 to 19 involved in fatal accidents were reported to be distracted at the time of the crash.
 No matter the age of the driver, it is beyond dispute that distracted driving by other drivers can cause serious harm to you or those around you.

-Whether it’s because of drivers who drive while intoxicated, or drivers who drive while texting, accidents involving distracted driving occur daily on our roads and highways, and that number is increasing.
+Whether it’s because of drivers who drive while intoxicated or drivers who drive while texting, accidents involving distracted driving occur daily on our roads and highways, and that number is increasing.
 Distracted driving, no matter the cause, puts everyone on the road at risk.

-Dr. Kramer is not only a licensed lawyer in California, but he is also a licensed medical doctor, so he can evaluate medical injuries caused by a distracted driver in a way that few lawyers can.
+Dr. Bradley I. Kramer is not only a licensed lawyer in California, but he is also a licensed medical doctor, so he can evaluate medical injuries caused by a distracted driver in a way that few lawyers can.
 If any of the following have occurred following an injury due to someone driving while distracted, you may have a claim against them for each of the following:

-If you’ve been injured as a result of someone driving while intoxicated, driving while texting, or driving while distracted for some other reason, give The Trial Law Offices of Bradley I. Kramer, M.D., Esq. a call at 310-289-2600 so we can help you get compensation for your injuries.
+If you’ve been injured as a result of someone driving while intoxicated, driving while texting or driving while distracted for some other reason, give The Trial Law Offices of Bradley I. Kramer, M.D., Esq. a call at 310-289-2600 so we can help you get compensation for your injuries.